Paras-245/notes/dsa with cpp/18_Insertion Sort.md

 ## What is Insertion Sort :
 - it will take some rounds
 - take first element at index 0
-- then check the next element if the
+- then check the next element
+- if the no is smaller then small